In this article you will find:

 Use Call Monitoring

-The call center QA team must be involved in real-time call monitoring to identify the common customer service problems.
+The call center QA team must be involved in real-time call monitoring to identify common customer service problems.
 The QA team is designed to help businesses improve customer engagement, streamline communication processes, and encourage employees to work together to achieve business goals.

 By doing this, call center managers and supervisors can offer constructive feedback to agents, helping them improve the overall quality of their calls and optimize their handle time.
 A qualified agent will not overly delay calls or constantly put a client on hold.
 As a result, the efficiency will increase, and the cost of a call in your call center will decrease.